lit/lit/packages/lit-virtualizer/README.md

 Type: `Array<T>`

-A list of items to display via the template function.
-The type of the items should match the first argument of the template function.
+A list of items to display via the renderItem function.
+The type of the items should match the first argument of the renderItem function.

-#### `template`
+#### `renderItem`

 Type: `(item: T, index?: number) => lit-html.TemplateResult`